Draft Land Use Framework Plan

 Learn more about the members by reading their biographies.

 You can find more information about the Advisory Committee process below, including how to make a submission and appearing at a Hearing.

-Submissions are invited over a 20 day business period.
+Submissions were invited over a 20 day business period.

-A public briefing will be held at 2.00pm on Wednesday 29 May 2019 at the Manningham Function Centre (699 Doncaster Road, Doncaster).
+A public briefing was held at 2.00pm on Wednesday 29 May 2019 at the Manningham Function Centre (699 Doncaster Road, Doncaster).

-The purpose of the briefing will be to present an overview of the proposals and information on the Advisory Committee process.
+The purpose of the briefing was to present an overview of the proposals and information on the Advisory Committee process.

 You should attend the Directions Hearing if you: